 Visitor Center Activities:

-Enjoy a Ranger Presentation each day at 10 AM - 45 minute talks on various topics in the visitor center auditorium.
-Summer only.
-Porgrams and facilities are wheelchair accessible and service animals are welcome.
+During the summer, Ranger Presentations are given each day at 10 am in the visitor center auditorium.
+These are 45-minute talks on various topics, for more details ask at the visitor center.
+Programs and facilities are wheelchair accessible and service animals are welcome.

 Note: the main park museum is undergoing new exhibit installation during 2016.
 During this period of transition you can still see the park's 3D map.
 As a special exhibit, see the original artwork by Ted Harrison illustrating Robert Service's famous poem "The Cremation of Dan McGee."

 Check the schedule posted in the visitor center for park sponsored special programs.

 Explore the Mascot Saloon - an authentic post-gold rush saloon museum where you can almost hear the tinkling of the piano competing with the conversation of hopeful prospectors.
 Open daily early May through mid-September, 8am to 6pm at Third Ave & Broadway.
 This facility is wheelchair accessible and service animals are welcome.

 Visit the historic Moore House and Cabin to experience early frontier life in this windy valley.
 Open daily, mid May through mid-September, 10am to 5pm at Fifth Ave & Spring Street.
 This facility is wheelchair accessible and service animals are welcome.

 Jeff.
 Smiths Parlor Museum is one of the oldest museums in Alaska dedicated to the outlaw "Soapy" Smith, early Alaskana, and other curiosities.
 It has been restored to its 1960s glory and is now open for tours and exploration.